 A commitment to nurturing global citizens is central to the ACS mission.
 ACS cultivates empathetic students who embrace their community and social responsibilities.

-Service learning is essential to the experience of every ACS student, whether exploring “how to treat pets” in a KG1 classroom or spending a week in a remote area of Kenya, building homes with Habitat for Humanity in Grade 12.
+Service learning is essential to the experience of every ACS student, whether exploring “how to treat pets” in a KG1 classroom or spending a week building homes in a remote area of Kenya in Grade 12.

 The ACS Service Program provides an enriching and invaluable experience for all students.
 With meaningful opportunities, students are able to deepen their understanding of the world around them and develop skills that can be carried on throughout their lives.